 Sleen enjoyed going on safari and thus this often became part of the plot.

 The national Zoo of Antwerp is a frequent location of choice in albums like “Kangoeroe-Eiland”, “Allemaal Beestjes”, “De Ring van Balderic”, “Zwoele Charlotte” and Nero regularly donates animals to the zoo.

-“De Egmont Planeet” is an allusion on the bi-lingual treaty, the Egmont Pact (1977)
+“De Egmont Planeet” is an allusion on the bi-lingual Belgian government treaty, the Egmont Pact (1977)

-Nero visits Joseph Stalin in “Het Vredesoffensief van Nero” and makes him a peaceful man.
-At the end of the story Nero, Stalin and American president Harry Truman all join dinner until they become drunk.
+Nero visits Joseph Stalin in “Het Vredesoffensief van Nero” and changes him into a peaceful man.
+At the end of the story Nero, Stalin and American president Harry S Truman all join dinner until they become drunk.